brightcove/player-loader/README.md

 A [Video.js options object][vjs-options] to pass during the player creation process.
 These options will take precedence over any settings specified in the Brightcove Player configuration.

 > **NOTE:** _Cannot be used with iframe embeds!_

+#### `playerUrl`
+* *Type:* `string`

+If you host the player that you are trying to load yourself, and you don't want to load the player from brightcove, pass the url for the player here.
+> Note: iframes should resolve to an HTML page and other embeds should point to a JavaScript file.

 #### `playerId`
 * *Type:* `string`